NebelFox/Accent/README.md

 # Accent
 Android application for studying accents in the Ukrainian language.
 Made with Corona SDK (now Solar 2D).
-The list of words is currently outdated.
+The list of words is currently outdated as it is from 2020 and most likely now it has some changes.

 ## Progress
 It divides into 2 parts: